eficode-academy/github-actions-katas/labs/setup.md

 </details>

-- Fork this repository from the Github website into your own account
+### Tasks

-- From now on _only_ use the forked repository.
+- Fork this repository from the Github website into your own account.

-- From your fork, clone down that repository.
+> :bulb: **From now on _only_ use the forked repository.**

-- Leave the browser open and go back to the repository on your computer.
+- From your fork, clone down that repository to your machine.
-- In your repository, make a folder called `.github` and inside that one, another folder called `workflows`.
+- In your newly cloned down repository, make a folder called `.github` and inside that one, another folder called `workflows`.

 <details>
 <summary>:bulb: terminal commands to do it</summary>